-Cursor.execute (statement , parameters , \\keywordParameters)
+Cursor.execute (statement , parameters , keywordParameters)

 Execute a statement against the database.
 Parameters may be passed as a dictionary or sequence or as keyword arguments.
 If the arguments are a dictionary, the values will be bound by name and if the arguments are a sequence the values will be bound by position.
-Note that if the values are bound by position, the order of the variables is from left to right as they are encountered in the statement.
+Note that if the values are bound by position, the order of the variables is from left to right as they are encountered in the statement and SQL statements are processed differently than PL/SQL statements.
+For this reason, it is generally recommended to bind parameters by name instead of by position.